DavideSoldani/InfoVis-Project/README.md

 We have defined four graphs of differents degrees and two animations for drawing the arcs these have been be combined for creating another more complex animation.

+We have defined another animation to show how Schnyder realizers algorithm works to find the realizers, this animation in called "Compression + Expansion"

 Opening index.html a user can choose a graph and an animation, clicking on "draw" button the system shows the selected graph with the selected animation.